As an Amazon Associate I earn from qualifying purchases.

 Health Benefits:

-- Alkaline water: Proponents of alkaline water believe that it can help balance the body’s pH levels, enhance hydration, and promote detoxification.
+• Alkaline water: Proponents believe it can help balance the body’s pH levels, enhance hydration, and promote detoxification.
 Some also claim that it may offer antioxidant properties and support bone health.

 Taste And Preferences:

-- Alkaline water: Some people find the slightly higher pH level of alkaline water to provide a smoother taste, with a perceived sweetness.
+• Alkaline water: Some people find alkaline water’s slightly higher pH level to provide a smoother taste with a perceived sweetness.
 Others may find it to have a more mineral-like taste.

 It’s important to note that individual preferences may vary, and the choice between alkaline water and purified water ultimately depends on personal needs and preferences.
 Both options can contribute to staying hydrated and maintaining a healthy lifestyle.